sonsolesalonsomartinez/reproducibleHMM/README.md

 - best-ranked HMM (BR-HMM), involves running the inference multiple times and selecting the best model based on a quantitative measure combining fitness and model complexity.
 - hierarchical clustered HMM (HC-HMM), generates stable aggregated state timeseries by applying hierarchical clustering to the state timeseries obtained from multiple runs.

-## Requirements

-- This script requires the HMM-MAR toolbox, available at [https://github.com/OHBA-analysis/HMM-MAR](https://github.com/OHBA-analysis/HMM-MAR).

-## Usage

-This script assumes that all the preprocessing has been done and provides the main pipeline for analyzing the time series data.

-### Input

-- `X`: Observations; 1xN cell containing the time series per subject.
-- `T`: Length of time series; 1xN cell containing the lengths of the time series.

-### Description

 ![Graphical summary](figure.png)

 **Figure 1:** Graphical summary of two approaches (BR-HMM and HC-HMM) to achieve reliable patterns of time-varying FC.